KalebHawkins/SwiftGameDev/docs/tutorials/002-TheSKScene.md

 ## Modifying the Scene

 It is faster to edit the base scene from the editor and it cuts down on code pollution in the source files.
-Take some time to explore the editor.
-Get a feel for what you can do with your scene.
+Take some time to explore and get a feel for what can be done with the editor.
 For example changing the background color can be done by clicking the `Attributes Inspector` and selecting the color your the `color` attributes.

 ![](../img/changeSKSceneBgColor.gif)